Tamil Nadu | MyQuest 21st Century Educator Awards

 In a first of its kind for us, this award recognizes innovative pedagogical approaches by Employability Skills (ES) trainers part of the Industrial Training Institute ecosystem who have played a key role in preparing young people for the future of work.

 The MyQuest 21st Century Educator Awards is presented in collaboration with the Departments of Employability and Training (DET) for Assam, Gujarat and Tamil Nadu respectively, with support from Cisco India.
 This February, we've completed a virtual award ceremony for trainers in Tamil Nadu.
-The award ceremonies for Assam and Gujarat will commence in a few weeks.
+The award ceremonies for Assam and Gujarat are scheduled to happen soon.

 The 10 awardees are Thabitha V., Gopinath C., Sharadha U., Karthikeyan A., A. Vairamani, Rathika L., Livingston Gnana Selvin S., Stella Mary S., Belwin Joel S., and Sakthivel P.